DragoScriptsTM/drago-plugv2/README.md

 - Admins can view detailed sales statistics through integrated UIs.
 - type /updateprices ingame to change the prices manually.

+**Dependancy**
+Qb-core
+qb-target
+qb-inventory

+You could probably make other Frameworks work as well

 **Contribution**
 Contributions, bug reports, and feature requests are welcome!
 Please fork the repo and submit pull requests.